anandDev77/tf-mediumArticle/docs/index.md

-# From Diagram to Deploy: Stock Trader on AKS with Terraform
+# Cloud-native deployment made easy with Terraform (or OpenTofu)

-*The setup repo that makes the sample reproducible*
+*Running Stock Trader on Azure AKS without assembling everything by hand*

 Microservices demos are fun until you try to recreate them.

-At that point you are not really “running the sample.”
+At that point you are not really "running the sample."
 You are setting up Kubernetes, networking, databases, secrets, ingress, DNS, and enough security to make it feel real.
 Then you hit the classic problem: Terraform completes, and the app still does not load.

 That is where `stocktrader-setup` helps.
 It turns the Stock Trader architecture into a repeatable deployment on Azure AKS, so you can spend your time learning the system (or extending it) instead of babysitting infrastructure.